 The above diagram outlines the process for completing the RAP.
 As Step 1 suggests, a RAP can be requested by an employee, at any time during their employment.
 Below, there is further information on the information that the RAP document will request.
-The Reasonable Adjustment Passport, Line Manager's Guide, also contains information on the RAP process for line managers, to aid with filling out of the information.
+The Reasonable Adjustment Passport, Employee's Guide, also contains information on the RAP process for employees, to aid with filling out of the information.

-Once agreed, the RAP will be reviewed at least annually, though you or your line manager may request more frequent reviews if the situation changes in the interim period.
-This review could be a meeting between you and your line manager, or as part of your PDR review, in which case additional time and breaks should be planned for, as required.
+Once agreed, the RAP should be reviewed at least annually, though the employee or line manager may request more frequent reviews if the situation changes in the interim period.
+This review could be a meeting between you and your employee, or as part of the employee's PDR review, in which case additional time should be planned for, as required.